Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

-Additionally, \cite{Cotter2} propose a learnable form of the scattering transformation called locally invariant convolutional layer obtained by multiplying the output of the scattering transformation with learnable weights.
-They prove that the layer is differentiable with respect to the learnable weights and its input which makes it suitable to use for end-to-end training via the backpropagation algorithm.
-They apply their novel layer at different depths of a CNN and conclude that it works best, when it is used in an early layer but not within the first layer of the CNN.
+\cite{Cotter2} propose a learnable variant of the scattering transformation called locally invariant convolutional layer by multiplying the output of the scattering transformation with learnable weights.
+This layer is differentiable w.r.t. the learnable weights and its input which makes it suitable to use for end-to-end training via the backpropagation algorithm.
+The novel layer is applied at different depths of a CNN and works best, when it is used in an early, but not the first layer of the CNN.

+\cite{ParametricScattering} directly learn the parameters of the scattering transform's Mother wavelet via back-propagation instead of using a filterbank with hand-crafted wavelets.
+Thereby, the design of the wavelet family has relaxed constraints, granting problem-dependent flexibility.
+Similar to \cite{DeepHybridNetworks}, the scattering transform is used in the early layers of DNNs.
+The parametric, more flexible approach further improves the limited data performance of scattering-enhanced DNNs.

 To summarize, the scattering transformation allows to incorporate symmetry properties to neural networks while guaranteeing stability to small deformations, which is a desirable property for many learning tasks.
-While early proposals use the transformation in combination with classifiers such as the SVM, novel approaches try to include it into DNN architectures.
-One approach processes the signal with the scattering transformation and uses the calculated scattering coefficients as the input to a DNN, which can be interpreted as introducing hand-crafted filters to lower CNN layers.
-Another approach is to introduce learnable parameters to the scattering layer itself while ensuring that it is differentiable with respect to its input, making it suitable for end-to-end learning.
+While early proposals use the transformation in combination with classifiers such as a SVM, more recent approaches include it into DNN architectures.
+One approach is to replace the early layers of a DNN with a fixed scattering filterbank, i.e., the scattering coefficients are used as the input for learnable CNN layers.
+It is also possible to directly learn the parameters of the Mother wavelet via backpropagation or introduce learnable parameters to the scattering layer itself while ensuring that it is differentiable w.r.t. its input, making it suitable for end-to-end learning.